 Property

 None.

 Service Delivery

 None.

 Future expected outcomes

 Reduction in Council spending on refreshments and hospitality.

 Organisation

 More meetings will be held where refreshments will not be provided.

-more meetings will be held where reneshments will not be provided.

 Workforce

 None.

 Communities / Service Users

 None.

 Oldham Cares

 None.

 Partner Organisations

 None.

 Staff Yes

 Elected Members Yes

 Residents No

 Local business community Yes

 Schools No

 Trade Unions No

 External partners (if yes please specify below) No

 N/A

 Other Council departments (if yes please specify below) Yes

 All Council departments

 Other (if yes please specify below) No

-Ν/Α
+N/A

-Benefits to the organisation/staff/customers including performance improvements

-Financial benefit realised due to a reduction in Council spending on refreshments and hospitality.
+Benefits to the organisation/staff/customers including performance improvements Financial benefit realised due to a reduction in Council spending on refreshments and hospitality.